umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 ### Areas

-Block Areas enables for nesting of Blocks.
+Blocks can nest other Blocks to support specific compositions.
+These compositions can be used as layout for other Blocks.

+To achieve nesting, a Block must have one or more Areas defined.
+Each Area can contain one or more Blocks.

 The each area has a size, defined by column and rows spans.
-The grid for the Areas are based on the same amount of columns as your root grid, unless you choose to change it.
+The grid for the Areas are based on the same amount of columns as your root grid, unless you choose to change it

-To scale a Area drag the little scale-button in the bottom right corner with your mouse.
+To scale an Area, click and drag the little scale-button in the bottom-right corner with your mouse.

 - **Grid Columns for Areas** - Overwrite the amount of columns used for the grid of Areas.
 - **Allow in area** - Determine wether this Block can be created inside Areas of other Blocks.